maise-guide/maise/README.md

 The code has been extensively tested on Linux platforms.
 We will appreciate users' feedback on the installation and performance of the package on different platforms.

-1 For full functionality, MAISE requires the [GSL library](https://www.gnu.org/software/gsl/) to be compiled and the [Spglib package](https://atztogo.github.io/spglib) (Version 1.11.2.1, February 2019) to be installed prior to MAISE compilation.
+1 For full functionality, MAISE requires the [GSL library](https://www.gnu.org/software/gsl/) and the [Spglib package](https://atztogo.github.io/spglib) (Version 1.11.2.1, February 2019).

+2 MAISE installation will check if these libraries are already present.
+If not, they will be automatically downloaded to ./ext-dep and installed in ./lib .

-Please copy libgsl.a, libgslcblas.a and libsymspg.a into the maise/lib subdirectory.
-The spglib.h header should be copied to the maise/lib/include subdirectory and all gsl headers shoulde be copied to the maise/lib/include/gsl subdirectory.
+3 If the GSL or SPGLIB library installation is not completed automatically please install them manually and copy (i) libgsl.a, libgslcblas.a and libsymspg.a into the ./lib subdirectory; (ii) the spglib.h header into ./lib/include subdirectory; and (iii) all gsl headers into the ./lib/include/gsl subdirectory.

-If this is not done prior to compilation the scripts, gsl-dep and spg-dep, will download and compile if necessary (Spglib) and place them in the required locations.

-2 By default, the code will be compiled for parallel execution with OpenMP.
+4 By default, the code will be compiled for parallel execution with OpenMP.
 If you do not wish to compile the parallel version set 'SERIAL    ?= 1' in maise/makefile

-3 Use 'make --jobs' for full compilation, 'make clean' for cleaning most relevant  objects, and 'make clean-all' for cleaning all objects.
+5 Use 'make --jobs' for full compilation, 'make clean' for cleaning most relevant  objects, and 'make clean-all' for cleaning all objects.

 ---
 ## Input